morga549/DroneGame/README.md

 -  Drone Upgrades
     +  after a certain number of levels, given option to choose a faster drone or one that can carry heavier loads
     +  improvements indicated by different color for drone body
+-  Performance points
+    +  player could gain or lose points based on how precisely they navigate a given course (how many walls they hit, etc.)
+-  Accrued damage
+    + drone could be slightly damaged each time it hits a wall
+    + too many hits could destroy the drone
+    + could require spending points to repair drone after each course